At a Glance

 We encourage you to perform fund transfers or to use an IB e-cheque in Internet Banking.

 If you would like to have a physical chequebook, you can head to our DBS/POSB branches to submit your request.
-Alternatively, if you have an existing DBS/POSB Savings or Current account which is signature operated, you may download the chequebook request form at this link and mail back the completed form to us.
 Please note that chequebooks will be mailed to your mailing address within 5-7 working days.

 I’ve requested for a chequebook and haven’t received it yet, when should I expect it to reach?

-Upon approval of your DBS Cashline account, your chequebook will be sent to your mailing address within 3-5 business days.
+Please note that chequebook will be mailed to your mailing address within 5-7 working days.

 How do I get a new chequebook once my current one runs out?

 There’s no need to request for a new chequebook.
 We will send you a new one before your current chequebook runs out.

 How can I use the e-cheque functionality in Internet Banking (IB)?

 You can choose IB e-cheque under “Transfer” > “More Transfer Services” > Purchase Cheque (Mail).
 This service is free of charge.
 (More information)